 The Bruce operations are primarily dependent upon a mature segment of the semiconductor industry which is experiencing a significant downturn.
 The industry downturn resulted in recent operating losses and deterioration in forecasted revenue and earnings at Bruce.
 It is uncertain when, and to what extent, the markets served by Bruce will recover.
-Therefore, the Bruce operations were restructured in the second quarter of fiscal 2009 to focus primarily on a parts supply business versus furnace systems sales.
+Therefore, the Bruce operations were restructured in the second quarter of fiscal 2009 to focus primarily on a parts supply business instead of its prior focus, the sale of furnace systems.
 The restructuring included a reduction in the number of employees and a reduction in the amount of space required to operate the business.
 The restructuring resulted in a charge of \$620,000, which includes a \$350,000 charge for unutilized leased space, a \$160,000 write-off of furnace-related inventory parts that are not expected to be utilized in the future and \$110,000 of severance and outplacement costs.

 Due to the circumstances related to the Bruce operations discussed above, the Company determined it was necessary to conduct an assessment of the ability to recover the carrying amount of long-lived assets of the Bruce operations.
 Recoverability is based upon the Company's judgments and estimates of undiscounted cash flows during the estimated remaining useful life of the assets.
-It was determined that the carrying value of the net assets was not fully recoverable; therefore, an impairment charge of \$373,000 was recorded for the excess of carrying value over the fair value of the customer list and non-compete agreement.
+It was determined that the carrying value of the net assets subject to amortization or depreciation was not fully recoverable; therefore, an impairment charge of \$373,000 was recorded for the excess of carrying value over the fair value of the customer list and non-compete agreement.